Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

      }
 ````

-# Set-1 #
+# Set-2 #

-1. The default case must be at the end of the switch statement and no break is needed in the default case whereas if the default case is put in between the other cases then it needs to have break statement otherwise the control jumps to the subsequent case and executes the statements till it reaches a break statement.
+1.The default case must be at the end of the switch statement and no break is needed in the default case whereas if the default case is put in between the other cases then it needs to have break statement otherwise the control jumps to the subsequent case and executes the statements till it reaches a break statement.

 2.While opening a file, the programmer has to give the filename and the operation to be performed.